Power of Attorney Solicitors in Edinburgh

 A Power of Attorney is designed to assist during your lifetime; after your death your Will lays out what should happen to your estate.

-If you wish to put in place a Power of Attorney in Scotland or if you wish to find out more about how to apply for a Power of Attorney contact Quill Legal, Power of Attorney Lawyers in Edinburgh and we will be happy to assist you.
+If you wish to put in place a Power of Attorney in Edinburgh or Scotland or if you wish to find out more about how to apply for a Power of Attorney contact Quill Legal, Power of Attorney Lawyers in Edinburgh and we will be happy to assist you.

 Why you might need a Power of Attorney